leerobertdyer/wabs/README.md

 # BUGS:
--   If you register, but decline to authorize dbx, then there is nothing in place to stop you from submitting, it will end up with an error to solve it I'll need to implement a redirect to auth when a user without a token tries to submit
+-   If you register, but decline to authorize dbx, then there is nothing in place to stop you from submitting, it will end up with an error to solve it I'll need to implement a redirect to auth when a user without a token tries to submit, OR wrap the auth process in some kind of transaction....

 # To Do:
         -Editor Page:
-                -instead of the icon I could use an onClick to edit each item -Add input to leave notes to each other -Add finalize button
+                -Add input to leave notes to each other -Add finalize button
                     -once both users click finalize the new song will be posted as a SPECIAL collab bonus pts